Darryl Yap: Personal life

-Controversies
+Yap is a bakla or a gay man.
+He came out in his college years when he had a boyfriend for five years.
+Yap admitted to being in a straight relationship during high school and recalled how his mother opposed him having a girlfriend, already suspecting he was gay.

 Sexual assault and pedophilia claims

 In 2020, Yap drew controversy for his film Ayudamn, which was condemned on social media for having an offensive remark to single parents.
 A social media user posted a thread showing supposed screenshots of grooming him when he was 16 years old.
 The user also claimed that Yap's videographer Vincent Asis also had relationships with minors.

 Yap responded to the claim with a similar thread of screenshots, claiming that during the conversations, the user was allegedly telling him that he was a rape victim.
 He stated that the user had edited and manipulated the screenshots to maliciously portray him as a child groomer.

 A Facebook user also accused Yap of perpetuating pedophilia and child abuse amidst the lockdown put in place due to the COVID-19 pandemic.
 Yap threatened to file legal complaints against the Facebook user for spreading false information, asserting that he is not a pedophile nor has abused children.

 Yap also drew backlash for an old tweet in 2017 which he stated "masarap ang bata" (lit.
 'Children are delicious').
 Among them was former Commission on Elections commissioner Rowena Guanzon, who called on the public to boycott Yap's movies and report him to his films' financiers.